SuzukiRyuichiro/homepage/content/posts/how-to-get-to-suzuka-from-nagoya.md

 Once you get to Shiroko station, you will see a long line of people waiting for the shuttle bus.
 Shuttle bus to the circuit cost ¥450, and you can pay by Suica or Pasmo cards, or by cash.
 Payment done after you get off at the circuit.
 It is better to have those contactless cards since it is much faster.

+{{< figure src="/posts/how-to-get-to-suzuka-from-nagoya/buses.jpg" title="There are so many buses in use but it doesn't come fast enough for the people using it..." >}}

 The most annoying thing about the shuttle bus is the wait time.
 On Friday morning, which I went quite early, the wait was about 5 minutes.
 Looking at some tweets by fans, later hours on Friday is also not super crowded and the wait time is about 30 mins.
 However, on Saturday and Sunday, obviously there are more people who are going to the circuit so the line can get quite long.
 The line goes around the area in front of the station multiple times, and takes you about more than 1 hour to get onto a bus!!
 There's an option to use a taxi as well, but keep in mind that the line for taxis is also quite long.
 Some people choose to walk the 5km since it can be faster sometime.

 {{< figure src="/posts/how-to-get-to-suzuka-from-nagoya/shiroko-stairs-sun.jpg" title="Shiroko station staircase on Sunday morning around 10AM" >}}

 {{< figure src="/posts/how-to-get-to-suzuka-from-nagoya/shiroko-bus-line-sunday.jpg" title="It took me about 1 hour and 10 minutes to get on a bus from here" >}}

-{{< figure src="/posts/how-to-get-to-suzuka-from-nagoya/bus-line-sunday.jpg" title="Bus line goes around the nearby parking lot as well, with no shade obviously" >}}
+{{< figure src="/posts/how-to-get-to-suzuka-from-nagoya/bus-line-sunday.jpg" title="Bus line goes around the nearby parking lot as well, with no shades obviously" >}}

 ## Next most popular route: Nagoya (名古屋) → Suzuka Circuit Inno (鈴鹿サーキット稲生駅) 🚃 + Walk 🚶